Welcome to our lab!

 Design bioactive molecules that function as substrate competitive inhibitors for protein kinases

-Study evolutionary perspective of protein kinases as a unique tool for novel drug design
+Study evolutionary perspective of GSK-3 as a unique tool for novel drug design

 Inhibition of GSK-3 ameliorates the pathogenesis of Huntington's disease